learn-co-curriculum/curriculum-team/weekly_cadence.md

 _Supercedes Stand-Up_

-1. Review our [monthly commitments](./this_month.md).
-Determine if any of these are in jeopardy.
 2. Review our [Online Team Impact page][impact-page] from Section Leads
 3. Review [Question Volume by Lesson][qvl] from Section Leads
 4. Review [Github Known Issues Health Sheet][gki]